Climate and Average Weather Year Round in Oak Harbor Washington, United States

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.0 months, from June 21 to September 20, with an average temperature above 53°F. The day of the year with the warmest water is August 2, with an average temperature of 55°F.
+The time of year with warmer water lasts for 3.0 months, from June 22 to September 21, with an average temperature above 53°F. The month of the year in Oak Harbor with the warmest water is August, with an average temperature of 55°F.

-The time of year with cooler water lasts for 4.1 months, from December 3 to April 7, with an average temperature below 48°F. The day of the year with the coolest water is January 30, with an average temperature of 46°F.
+The time of year with cooler water lasts for 4.1 months, from December 4 to April 8, with an average temperature below 48°F. The month of the year in Oak Harbor with the coolest water is February, with an average temperature of 46°F.

 To characterize how pleasant the weather is in Oak Harbor throughout the year, we compute two travel scores.